 \subsection{Implications for Claim verification and justification production}

-The claim verification and justification production, which require a human judgment, was not perceived as problematic by the European fact-checkers in our study.
+The claim verification and justification production, which require a human judgment, were not perceived as problematic by the European fact-checkers in our study.
 These professionals enjoyed such challenging tasks requiring higher cognitive load and creativity.
-Therefore there is no urgency in developing tools that would directly aim to autonomate this stage, and thus support or even replace the fact-checkers.
+Therefore, there is no urgency in developing tools that would directly aim to autonomate this stage and thus support or even replace the fact-checkers.
 Despite this fact, automatic claim verification and fact-checking is being actively researched, as also evidenced by an active community around the Fact Extraction and VERification Workshop (FEVER)~\cite{fever-2024-1}.
 We can see the community's shift towards the use of LLMs and RAGs for verdict production based on the retrieved evidence.
-While it may not be needed or even preferable due to ethical considerations to use the claim verification approaches can be used indirectly as supporting tools to rate or rerank the retrieved evidence and distinguish between sources that support or reject the claim under review~\cite{miranda_automated_2019}.
+While it may not be needed or even preferable due to ethical considerations to use the claim verification approaches directly, they can be used by the fact-checkers indirectly as supporting tools to rate or rerank the retrieved evidence and distinguish between sources that support or reject the claim under review~\cite{miranda_automated_2019}.
 Most recently,~\citet{warren2025-explainable-automated} examined the fact-checkers' requirements regarding the explanations provided by the automated fact-checking systems highlighting the gaps between the current state of the art and the practical needs of fact-checkers.